 - People, animal, and vehicle tracking autofocus

-- 5-axis in-body image stabilization with to 7 stops of compensation
+- 5-axis in-body image stabilization with up to 7 stops of compensation

 - Dual UHS-II card slots